sendbird/sendbird-platform-sdk-csharp/docs/UserApi.md

 ## RemoveRegistrationOrDeviceToken

-> InlineResponse20026 RemoveRegistrationOrDeviceToken (string userId, string apiToken = null)
+> RemoveRegistrationOrDeviceTokenResponse RemoveRegistrationOrDeviceToken (string userId, string apiToken = null)

 Remove a registration or device token - When unregistering all device tokens